 We have found that talking about Mightier and making connections between Mightier and real-world situations are two ways that parents can help their kids get the most out of Mightier.
 For parents of kids who experience ADHD-related challenges, this would include conversations about how our heart rate increases when we are feeling frustrated, and how Mightier helps us lower our heart rate using deep breathing and other calming skills, which gives us space to recover from our frustrations and think through our impulses.

 Parents of Mightier players who struggle with ADHD have found it helpful to find a shared language with their children that allows them to identify and talk about moments of frustration.
-When families have this shared language, they often find they are able also identify strategies and tools that children can use in moments of frustration, including collaborative calming strategies that parents and children use together.
+This includes language that is specific to Mightier games such as “in the red” (when a child’s heart rate is high).
+When families have this shared language, they often identify strategies and tools that children can use in moments of frustration, including collaborative calming strategies that parents and children use together.

 Ghandour RM, Sherman LJ, Vladutiu CJ, Ali MM, Lynch SE, Bitsko RH, Blumberg SJ.
 Prevalence and treatment of depression, anxiety, and conduct problems in U.S. children.
 The Journal of Pediatrics, 2018.
 Published online before print October 12, 2018 [Read summaryExternal], retrieved from CDC site: https://www.cdc.gov/childrensmentalhealth/data.html